OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 #### Configuring sudo

 To enable a user the ability to use sudo, `/etc/sudoers` must be edited.
-It can be configured such that a user is privilaged to use one, several or all superuser commands.
+It can be configured such that a user is privileged to use one, several or all superuser commands.
 Syntax errors to this file can cause severe havoc to the system.
 To this end this file should ideally be edited using `visudo`.
 This performs various syntax checks. `sudoers`(4) provides details on the precise means